Do Go On - 236 - The Forrest Fenn Treasure Hunt

 Well, good to know.

-So, this is from Wikipedia.
-Forest Fenn was a pilot in the United States Air Force, obtaining the rank of major and
+Forest Fen was a pilot in the United States Air Force,

-awarding the Silver Staff for his service in the Vietnam War, where he flew 328 combat
+obtaining the rank of major and awarding the Silver Star for his service in the Vietnam War,

-missions in 365 days.
+where he flew 328 combat missions in 365 days.

 Not a lot of days off.

-No, it's a lot of combat missions.
+No, that's a lot of combat missions.

-After retiring from the Air Force, Fenn, originally from Texas, moved to Santa Fe, New Mexico
+After retiring from the Air Force, Fen, originally from Texas,

-in the early
+in the early 70s,

-Oh wow, Rex is great.
+Oh, wow, Rex is great.

-Also, Forest Fenn is great.
+Also, Forrest Fen is great.

-Rex Arosmith.
+Rex Arrowsmith.

 Yeah, they sound made up.

-So, Forest Fenn, that's a real name.
+So Forrest Finn, that's a real name.

 Real name.